jacobc2700/flexer/README.md

 - Now let's look at the project structure.
 - `server.js`: entry file for our web application.
 Within this file, we create our Express application, connect to our MongoDB database, define our routes, and run the application.
 - `LICENSE`: this project is licensed under the MIT license (few restrictions).
+- `.gitignore`: ignores certain files when pushing to GitHub.
+- `.env`: contains environment variables that you want to keep secret.
+- `routes/api`: folder which contains our routes and endpoints.

 ### Postman Endpoints: